zulianp/learnhpc/courses/coding/1_data_representation.md

 This choice is motivated by the following reasons

 - **Simplicity**.
 We make our own simple formats.
 We do not want to spend time in understanding complex data-structures and depend on too many external libraries.
 - **Efficiency**.
-Binary data is exactly the same on disk and in your memory (RAM).
+Binary data is exactly the same on disk and in the CPU memory (RAM).
 We can have minimal input/output code that is very efficient.
 - **Debugging**.
 Being able to simply read/write any data to disk is quite handy for inspecting and debugging.
 - **Interoperability**.
 Data is easily shared between different runtimes and languages.